hyphacoop/handbook/How-we-work/initiatives.md

 **Responsibilities:** Defining the organization’s overall strategy and approach to business.
 **Tasks:** Identifying and seeking out new opportunities for business growth and development.

-👪 Squad Members: Andi (lead), Udit, Ben, Mauve
+👪 Squad Members: Andi (lead), Ben, Cam, Mauve, Udit

 ✅ Tasks: GitHub board > [`strategy` label][l-str] and [`opportunities` label][l-opp]